 2. Is a variable rate of a home loan always higher than a fixed rate?

 Not necessarily.
-As variable home loan rates can rise or fall depending on what’s happening in the market, variable rates may not always be higher than fixed rates.
-You’ll find that the average variable rate is actually usually lower than the average fixed rate.
+As variable home loan rates can rise or fall depending on what's happening in the market, variable rates may not always be higher than fixed rates.
+It can depend on where those smarty pants analysts and economists see interest rates heading in the near future.

 3. How often do variable mortgage rates change?

-Variable mortgage rates may rise or fall depending on what the market is doing and what the RBA (Reserve Bank) has set as the official cash rate.
+Variable mortgage rates may rise or fall depending on what the market is doing and what the RBA (Reserve Bank of Australia) sets as the official cash rate.
+The RBA board meets eight times a year to consider whether the cash rate should be raised or lowered depending on its review of key economic data.

 4. How will rising interest rates affect mortgage payments?

-If the cash rate goes up, lenders typically increase interest rates – raising your minimum required recurring repayment.
-Conversely, if the cash rate goes down, lenders typically lower interest rates, lowering your minimum required repayment, although your repayment amount might not change automatically (you may have to contact your lender to lower it).
+If the cash rate goes up, lenders are typically very quick to increase interest rates, raising your minimum required recurring repayment if you have a variable-rate home loan.
+Conversely, if the cash rate goes down, lenders typically lower interest rates (sometimes not so quickly), effectively lowering your minimum required repayment.
+The repayment amount might not automatically adjust to the minimum, in which case you may have to contact your lender should you wish to lower it.

 5. Can I change my mortgage from variable rate to fixed rate?

-Switching your mortgage from a variable rate to a fixed rate can be relatively simple, whereas switching from fixed to variable rate (before the end of the fixed term) can be much more of a challenge given you will likely face expensive break costs.
+Switching your mortgage from a variable rate to a fixed rate can be relatively simple, whereas switching from a fixed to a variable rate (before the end of the fixed term) can be more involved, given you will likely face expensive break costs.

 6. Why doesn't Australia have 30-year fixed-rate mortgages?